Yesterday the time had finally come: I was allowed to receive the Legend EVO.

 Not only the in-ears are new, but also the use of the "Genesis" copper cable with 4.4mm Pentaconn termination specially manufactured by PWAudio.

 But let's take a closer look at the gems...

 EVO is based on the classic design of the original LX.
-With two exceptions: a bold "EVO" logo is confidently emblazoned on the left in-ear.
+With two exceptions: A bold "EVO" logo is emblazoned on the left in-ear.

 Well, the bone conduction driver is probably taking its toll. 😅

-But how does it all sound?
+But how does the whole thing sound?